Get ready for Dogsledding

 There are generally two different versions of dogsledding on offer in our region.
 There is the dogsledding tour where you are a passenger on a sled pulled by the huskies with a local guide driving.
 You are wrapped warmly and it is a fun way to experience the forests and picture perfect landscapes – but remember to wiggle your toes now & then.

 Alternatively there is the more active version of dogsledding where you drive the dogs.
 The speed, effort & distance involved varies depending on the facilities & husky team.
-Commonly, you share the driving of the huskies with a partner and take in turns either sitting or steering, see Hurtigruten video below for examples.
+Commonly, you share the driving of the huskies with a partner and take in turns either sitting or steering.

 You receive instructions on how to drive your husky team before departing and practice a little in a safe area before heading off into the forests, onto the glacier or out to the mountains.
 These tours generally go for a few hours with a lunch or warm drinks break during the activity.
 Some of our tours include overnight journeys with a cosy cabin stay in the forests.